DEIB-GECO/Docker_VariantHunter/README.md

 VariantHunter supports two types of analyses: *Lineage Agnostic* and *Lineage Aware*.

-The underline mechanism of both the metodology is the same: each AA mutation is analyzed for a time period of 4 weeks.
-For each week the frequency of the mutation (computed as "number of sequencing harboring the mutations"/"total number of sequences");
+The underlying mechanism of both the metodology is the same: each AA mutation is analyzed for a time period of 4 weeks.
+For each week the frequency of the mutation (computed as "number of sequencing harboring the mutations"/"total number of sequences") is considered (the four blue dots in the above figure); then, a linear model is fitted on the four data points (red line in the figure).
+The slope of the regression line represent *how fast* the mutations is growing (i.e., its percentage is increasing).
+Positive slopes indicate and increasing trend, while negative values of the slope indicates a decreasing trend.

 ![plot](./src/line.jpg)

+Finally, *chi squared* tests are computed to test the significance of the change of frequency of the mutation.

+The main results of both analysis is a table listing relevant mutations; further details are provided below.

+### Lineage Agnostic